fanzhoulll/cdnsystem/README.md

 3. Performance of multi threading support, we write a multithread dig and wget to test whether the system can handle the multithread requests.
 4. Performance test of scripts, whether can we correctly deploy, run and stop the whole system.

-Workload distribution

-Fan Zhou: design and implementation of HTTP server and  CDN server
-Ajay: design and implementation of DNS server, discussion on design of CDN server